ryan-hill/course-in-a-box/modules/mapping/_posts/2003-01-01-plotly-and-mapview.md

 ```
 ![](../../../img/plotlyex2-1.png)<!-- -->

 Plotly is also very adept at creating three-dimensional plots, which of course requires three-dimensional data.
+Here's an example of the elevation surface of a volcano.

 ```r